 Shree Ganeshay Namah

-Modal auxiliary verb is such an important part of English speaking and writing that we can’t even imagine to master it without them.
+A modal auxiliary verb is such an important part of English speaking and writing that we can’t even imagine mastering it without them.

-Even I have learnt modals after my graduation.
+Even I have learned modals after my graduation.
 But the way I mastered made me perfect in the use of modals.

-The same pattern I am going to explain here with explanation and real life examples with definition of modal, types, functions, various general and specific uses with lot of examples in easy manner.
+The same pattern I am going to explain here with explanation and real-life examples with the definition of modal, types, functions, and various general and specific uses with a lot of examples in an easy manner.
 Let’s get started.

-1)Modals are helping verbs .
-They are basically in present and past forms but some times show future also.
+1)Modals are helping verbs.
+They are basically in the present and past forms but sometimes show the future also.

-Modal auxiliaries show modality which means possibility, command, request, urge, advice, different abilities, suggestions ,strong obligation, compulsion necessity and certainity.
+Modal auxiliaries show modality which means possibility, command, request, urge advice, different abilities, suggestions, strong obligation, compulsion necessity, and certainty.

 List of modals––